-In addition there is an ongoing commitment to the development of the Governing Body effectiveness and work undertaken in this area during 2015/16 has included a series of governor visits to Schools and Departments; strategic discussion items at each full Governing Body meeting; and informal discussions with each member of the Governing Body to consider the effectiveness of the Board and its committees and the individual contribution made by each governor.
-A governance progress review led by the Pro-Chancellor and Clerk has confirmed good progress against the recommendations arising from the last four yearly review of University governance in 2012, and recommendations to enhance the information provided to Governors.
-The most recent Internal Audit of Corporate Governance in 2016 concluded that the Board could take substantial assurance that the controls which the organisation relies upon to manage this area are suitably designed, consistently applied and operating effectively.
-HEFCE carries out a periodic assurance review of the University's governance arrangements and in its most recent review in 2016 concluded that it was able to place reliance on the University's accountability information.
+In addition there is an ongoing commitment to the development of the Governing Body effectiveness and work undertaken in this area during 2016/17 has included a series of governor visits to Schools and Departments; strategic discussion items at each full Governing Body meeting; and informal discussions with each member of the Governing Body to consider the effectiveness of the Board and its committees and the individual contribution made by each governor.
+A peer governance review carried out in 2017 confirmed good progress against the governance progress review led by the Pro-Chancellor and Clerk in 2016.
+The most recent Internal Audit of Corporate Governance in 2017 concluded that the Board could take substantial assurance that the controls which the organisation relies upon to manage this area are suitably designed, consistently applied and operating effectively.
+HEFCE carries out a periodic assurance review of the University's governance arrangements and in its most recent review in 2017 concluded that it was able to place reliance on the University's accountability information.

-In 2016 the University established a donations and fundraising group to ensure there was developed and appropriate policy to monitor donations received and fundraising activities undertaken and ensure these activities are carried out in accordance with the University's agreed policy and procedures and relevant legislation and regulations.
+The University has a donations and fundraising group that monitors donations received and fundraising activities undertaken, and ensure these activities are carried out in accordance with the University's agreed policy and procedures and relevant legislation and regulations.
 The group scrutinises individual donations (above a specific level) and provides governance oversight for the University's donations and fundraising activity.

-The University is taking forward steps to ensure that slavery and human trafficking is not taking place in its supplier chain in line with the Modern Slavery Act 2015.
-The actions include identifying high risk supply chains and following up with these suppliers to gain confirmation that they comply with the requirements of the Act.
+The University is committed to ensuring that slavery and human trafficking is not taking place in its supplier chain in line with the Modern Slavery Act 2015.
+The actions taken by the University include identifying high risk supply chains and following up with these suppliers to gain confirmation that they comply with the requirements of the Act.
 As part of the University's procurement strategy the tender process has been updated to ensure that appropriate activities are undertaken for all high risk contracts.
 This includes questions relating to Modern Slavery Act being stated in the Pre-Qualifying Questionnaires.